RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | assignmentId| String| Assignment Id

 ## Box.getPolicyAssignments
 Get all of the assignments for a legal hold policy.
+Only Business Plus or Enterprise account.

 | Field       | Type  | Description
 |-------------|-------|----------